Cyprus police find fifth victim of suspected serial killer

 Hours earlier, the suspect was taken before a local magistrate who extended his period of remand pending the completion of inquiries.

+Cypriot police have faced a torrent of criticism over how they handled each case - the magnitude of which was unknown when tourists accidentally found a bound body in a mine shaft flooded by heavy rain on April 14.

+The first victim has been identified as Marry Rose Tiburcio, 38, who disappeared with her six year old daughter Sierra in May 2018.

-Reporting By Michele Kambas; Editing by Jan Harvey
+Reporting By Michele Kambas; Editing by Jan Harvey and Raissa Kasolowsky